upura/academic-kickstart/content/authors/admin/_index.md

 user_groups: []
 ---

-Shotaro Ishihara is a data scientist at a Japanese media company, engaged in data analysis and service developments.
-While studying computer science at university, he was also involved in [a university press](http://www.todaishimbun.org/).
-He has participated in machine learning competitions and has experiences of getting first place on [a Kaggle competition](https://www.kaggle.com/c/petfinder-adoption-prediction), hosting a [Kaggle Days Tokyo](https://kaggledays.com/events/tokyo2019/) competition and publishing [a technical book for beginners](https://www.kspub.co.jp/book/detail/5190067.html).
-The International News Media Association gave him "[30 Under 30 Awards and Grand Prize](https://www.inma.org/blogs/main/post.cfm/INMA-unveils-30-rising-stars-in-global-news-media-with-young-professionals-awards)" in 2020.
+I'm a data scientist and researcher at a Japanese media company, engaged in data analysis and service developments.
+While studying computer science at university, I was also involved in [a university press](http://www.todaishimbun.org/).
+I enjoy participating in machine learning competitions and won the first place on [a Kaggle competition](https://www.kaggle.com/c/petfinder-adoption-prediction), hosted a [Kaggle Days Tokyo](https://kaggledays.com/events/tokyo2019/) competition, and published [a technical book for beginners](https://www.kspub.co.jp/book/detail/5190067.html).
+The International News Media Association gave me "[30 Under 30 Awards and Grand Prize](https://www.inma.org/blogs/main/post.cfm/INMA-unveils-30-rising-stars-in-global-news-media-with-young-professionals-awards)" in 2020.